merlinkv/ZX_Dandanator_MTD/README.md

   - Now it's possible to use a Joystick with two fire buttons (e.g. shooting and throwing grenades) in games that support it or are patched to do so.
   - In order to use the second fire button, you must program the Arduino Nano with the firmware published in the 'Firmware' folder or with the included new ROM Generator:
     * To programm the Arduino Nano hex files the best option is to use AVRDUDDESS: https://github.com/ZakKemble/AVRDUDESS/releases/tag/v2.18
-    * A new ROM Generator jar file is included **ZX Dandanator 10.4.3 - 2Buttons Mod.jar** in the Firmware folder.
+    * A new ROM Generator jar file is included **ZX Dandanator MTD 10.4.3.jar** in the Firmware folder.
 This ROM Generator can be used to "Upgrade Multiply" with the two Joystick buttons activated.
     * The stock firmware also works and can be programmed from the original ROM Generator, but in this case only one fire button will work.
   - 1.8 PCB's notes:
     * 1.8s (small) is a two layers PCB